crapher/pyhomebroker/README.md

 ### Orders Module

-The orders module is used to get information about the status of the orders operated during the day.
+The orders module is used to get information about the status of the orders operated during the day, send sell and buy orders to the market, and cancel one or all the pending orders.

     from pyhomebroker import HomeBroker